Chapter 16

 1. Chapter 17 begins with an angel speaking to John, and this angel is identified as one of the seven angels holding the bowls.

-2. The angel makes a reference to the war against the Lamb (Rev 17:14), which is the Battle of Armageddon which was introduced by the sixth bowl.
+2. The angel makes a reference to the war against the Lamb (Rev 17:14), which is the Battle of Armageddon that was introduced by the sixth bowl.

 3. The first mention of the harlot Babylon within the bowls is found in the seventh bowl (Rev 16:19), and she continues to be discussed all the way into chapter 19 (Rev 19:2).
 In the intervening chapters, this harlot Babylon is explained and her judgment is revealed (Rev 17:1-2, 5, Rev 18:2, 10, 21).
 This continuity suggests that the bowls (and the seventh bowl in particular) extend through to chapter 19.